sebas-inf/Outfit-Stylists/Back-End/README.md

     \\ object ids provided from the id property in the returned json of the wardrobe }
 Another example is in example_client.js
+# Seeing a list of outfits
+Send a get request to '/user/wardrobe/outfits/'
+If an outfit is loaded, you will get the above described properties along with an id property.